webpack/webpack.js.org/src/content/api/index.md

 ## Node

 While most users can get away with just using the CLI along with a configuration file, more fine-grained control of the compilation can be achieved via the Node interface.
-This includes passing multiple configurations, programatically running or watching, and collecting stats.
+This includes passing multiple configurations, programmatically running or watching, and collecting stats.

 [Learn more!](/api/node)

 ## Loaders

 Loaders are transformations that are applied to the source code of a module.
-They are written as functions that accept source code as a parameter and return a new version of that code with tranformations applied.
+They are written as functions that accept source code as a parameter and return a new version of that code with transformations applied.

 [Learn more!](/api/loaders)